-Yes, certain career fields will always prefer the black and white, Times New Roman resume; however, many more industries appreciate some creativity.
+Sure, certain career fields will always prefer only black and standard Times New Roman font.

 When learning more about ATS systems, you’ll quickly discover that there is quite a bit of design you can integrate into a resume that “doesn’t play well” with ATS systems.

-Though, consider that more than 2/3 of ALL companies DO NOT use an ATS system, which gives you the freedom to add visual elements to your resume with limited negative repercussions.
+Therefore, this gives you the freedom to add visual elements with limited negative repercussions.

-A little touch of color, a tasteful, well-placed graphic, and different font selection can do wonders to help stylize your resume.
+A little touch of color, a tasteful, well-placed graphic, and different font selection can do wonders.